Frances Haugen: The Facebook Files

-Beginning in September 2021, The Wall Street Journal published The Facebook Files: A Wall Street Journal Investigation, a series of news reports "based on a review of internal Facebook documents, including research reports, online employee discussions and drafts of presentations to senior management."
-The investigation is a multi-part series, with nine reports including an examination of exemptions for high-profile users, impacts on youth, the impacts of its 2018 algorithm changes, weaknesses in the response to human trafficking and drug cartels, vaccine misinformation, and a later article about Haugen, who gathered the documents that supported the investigative reports.
-After the articles about Facebook were published, the United States Senate Commerce Committee's Sub-Committee on Consumer Protection, Product Safety, and Data Security scheduled two hearings, beginning with Antigone Davis, the global head of safety for Facebook, on September 30, 2021, and the then-anonymous whistleblower on October 5, 2021.
+Starting in September 2021, The Wall Street Journal published The Facebook Files: A Wall Street Journal Investigation, a series of news reports "based on a review of internal Facebook documents, including research reports, online employee discussions and drafts of presentations to senior management."
+The investigation was published in nine reports, including examinations of rules exemptions for high-profile users, Facebook's impacts on youth, the impacts of its 2018 algorithm changes, weaknesses in Facebook's response to human trafficking and drug cartels, and vaccine misinformation, followed by a profile article about Haugen, given that she had gathered the documents that supported the investigative reports.

+Following the publication of the Wall Street Journal articles about Facebook's practices, the United States Senate Commerce Committee's Sub-Committee on Consumer Protection, Product Safety, and Data Security scheduled two hearings, with Antigone Davis, the global head of safety for Facebook, the first to be questioned, on September 30, 2021, Haugen, the hitherto-anonymous whistleblower, was questioned on October 5, 2021.

-Haugen disclosed her identity as the whistleblower when she appeared on 60 Minutes on October 3, 2021.
-During the interview, Haugen discussed the Facebook program known as Civic Integrity, which was intended to curb misinformation and other threats to election security.
-The program was dissolved after the 2020 election, which Haugen said "really feels like a betrayal of democracy to me," and which she believed contributed to the 2021 United States Capitol attack.
+On October 3, 2021, Haugen disclosed her identity as the Facebook whistleblower when she appeared on 60 Minutes.
+During the interview, she discussed the Facebook program known as "Civic Integrity", which had been intended to curb misinformation and other threats to election security.
+The program was dissolved following the 2020 elections, which Haugen stated "really feels like a betrayal of democracy to me," and which she believed contributed to the 2021 United States Capitol attack.
 Haugen stated: "The thing I saw at Facebook over and over again was there were conflicts of interest between what was good for the public and what was good for Facebook.
 And Facebook, over and over again, chose to optimize for its own interests, like making more money."

-Haugen shared documents with members of the U.S. Congress and offices of attorneys general, but not the Federal Trade Commission.
-Facebook's market capitalization dropped by $6 billion within 24 hours of Haugen's 60 Minutes interview on October 3, 2021, and after the unrelated Facebook outage on October 4, 2021.
-Based on the leaked documents, Kevin Roose, writing for The New York Times, suggested Facebook may be weaker than it appears.
+Haugen had shared documents with members of the U.S. Congress and offices of various attorneys general, but not with the Federal Trade Commission.
+Facebook's market capitalization dropped by $6 billion within 24 hours of Haugen's 3 October 60 Minutes interview and after the October 4, 2021 2021 Facebook outage.
+Based on the leaked documents, Kevin Roose, writing for The New York Times, suggested Facebook might be a weaker social media company than it previously appeared to be.

-After Haugen publicly disclosed her identity, Pierre Omidyar's philanthropic organization Luminate Group began to provide support to Haugen, including press and government relations in Europe.
+After Haugen publicly disclosed her identity, Pierre Omidyar's philanthropic organization, Luminate Group, began to provide support to Haugen, including help with press and government relations in Europe.